-RECOMMENDED: Full list of the best hot dogs in Chicago
+RECOMMENDED: Full guide to the best restaurants in Chicago

-Do not ask for ketchup when you order one of the legendary slender, snappy hot dogs that come topped with a fistful of fries at this standing room only institution that’s been serving ’em up since 1951.
-The surly types behind the counter don’t go for sissy stuff like that.
+Don’t ask for ketchup when you order one of the legendary dogs that come topped with a fistful of fries at this standing-room-only institution that’s been serving ’em up since 1946.
+The surly types behind the counter don’t go for weak stuff like that.
 Claim your place at the end of the perpetually long line and entertain yourself by watching potatoes being cut and fried into perfect greasy strips while you wait.
 Once it’s your turn, order your dog with everything, then count your blessings for the wax paper–wrapped bliss that lies before you.

 Despite a renovation in 1999, this hot dog drive-in is still as old-fashioned as ever, with uniformed servers bringing your order directly to your car window.
 Apparently scared of copycats, the owners have trademarked almost every dish, the main draw being the namesake “Superdawg,” an all-beef frank so plump it’s hard to remove it from its cartoon-covered box.
 After a meal of hot dogs, fries, burgers (try the delicious, double-decker “Whoopercheesie”) and “Supershakes” (actually not very super), expect to literally roll yourself home.

 In the pantheon of Chicago hot dog stands, Wolfy’s deserves a seat on the dais.
 The room is sparkling clean and the staff is sweet—think of it as the anti–Wieners Circle.
 Though it offers a lot more, take a cue from the iconic signage (an impaled hot dog on a sparkling fork) and stick to the sausages.
 The Vienna beef char-grilled Polish is near perfect, but it’s Wolfy’s hot dog, one of the best in the city, that will make even the most jaded hot dog fan smile.